 What makes Health Savings Accounts so great in retirement is that they can help manage your retirement income.

-Because you can withdrawal money from an HSA tax free as long as you have qualified medical costs, and because there is no requirement for when the money must be withdrawn from an HSA, these accounts give retirees a ton of flexibility in managing their taxable income throughout retirement.
+Because you can withdraw money from an HSA tax free as long as you have qualified medical costs, and because there is no requirement for when the money must be withdrawn from an HSA, these accounts give retirees a ton of flexibility in managing their taxable income throughout retirement.

 How does this work in practice?
 Let’s say in 2020 you had medical expenses of $5,000 that you paid out of pocket for.
 In 2021 you had another $3,000 in out of pocket medical costs.